cypress-io/cypress-docker-images/CONTRIBUTING.md

 **important ⚠️** please use `cypress/browsers` Docker image with the Node version that **matches** the Node version bundled inside Cypress you are about to install there.

-This will create new folder `included/<Cypress version>` See [generate-included-image.js](scripts/generate-included-image.js) file for details.
+This will create a new folder `included/<Cypress version>` See [generate-included-image.js](scripts/generate-included-image.js) file for details.

 2. open a pull request.